Altar rail: History

 The origin of the modern form has been described by one historian as "nebulous", but it probably emerged from Italy in the 16th century.
 The German Lutherans and the Church of England were not far behind in adopting it, perhaps without being aware of the Italian versions.
 In England the rail became one of the focuses of tussles between the High Church and Low Church factions, and in many churches they were added, removed and re-added at different times.
 Archbishop Laud was a strong supporter of rails, but the common story that he introduced them to England is incorrect; he was trying to prevent Puritan clergy from continuing to remove them, and his pressure in favour of rails was bound up with his very controversial "altar policy", reasserting the placement of the altar in its medieval position.
-Matthew Wren, Laudian Bishop of Ely, was imprisoned during the whole of the English Commonwealth.
+Matthew Wren, Laud's Bishop of Ely, was imprisoned during the whole of the English Commonwealth.
 Wren defended himself against charges of enforcing altar rails, which he pointed out had been found in many English churches "time out of mind".
 In both Catholic churches and Anglican ones following Laudian instructions, the congregation was now asked to come up to the rails and receive communion kneeling at them, replacing a variety of earlier habits.
 This too was controversial in England, and the Laudian party did not push too hard for this in many dioceses.

-In many of the parishes of the Lutheran Churches, the use of altar rails have remained more common.
-There is typically no specific regulation concerning their presence or use, although they remain a common feature even in newly constructed churches.
-Their continued popularity results from a preference on the part of many to assume a posture of kneeling to receive the Eucharist.
+In many of the parishes of the Lutheran Churches, the use of altar rails has remained more common.
+There is typically no specific regulation concerning their presence or use, although they remain a common feature even in newly-constructed churches.
+They continue to be popular because many prefer to kneel to receive the Eucharist.

+Altar railing in Tibble kyrka in Täby, Sweden.
+Church built in the mid-1970s.
+An example of the common use of altar railing in newly constructed churches in the Evangelical-Lutheran Church of Sweden.

-Chancel rails are found in a number of Methodist churches and in addition to Holy Communion, they are used for worshippers to seek the New Birth and Entire Sanctifiction.
+Chancel rails are found in a number of Methodist churches; and in addition to Holy Communion, they are used for worshippers to seek the New Birth and Entire Sanctification.

 Catholic Church

 Altar rails at the Church of St. Nicholas in Compton, Surrey.

-Newly constructed Catholic churches rarely have altar rails, which were once common in parish churches, those of the late nineteenth century being particularly decorative.
+Newly-constructed Catholic churches rarely have altar rails, although they were once common in parish churches; those of the late 19th century were particularly decorative.
 Communicants knelt at the railings to receive the Eucharist by a priest.
 After the Second Vatican Council, many parishes removed their altar rails, and an unfounded idea arose that the council or the Holy See had ordered the change.